BiologicalRecordsCentre/RangeChangeSims/README.md

 ###How do I run this myself?
 ---------------------------

 We recommend you use RStudio since this has a good interface with GitHub.
 You also need Git, this allows RStudio to talk to GitHub.
 [Install git](http://git-scm.com/downloads), first, and once you have this installed [install RStudio](http://www.rstudio.com/ide/download/).
 If you don't have R you will need to [download and install](http://cran.r-project.org/) that too.
+Finally, to run occupancy models we need a programme called JAGS installed.
+This can be downloaded from [sourceforge](http://sourceforge.net/projects/mcmc-jags/files/JAGS/3.x/)

 With R studio and Git installed, open RStudio and go to File> New project> Version Control> Git.
 Under 'Repository URL' paste the address for this page 'https://github.com/BiologicalRecordsCentre/RangeChangeSims'.